 Russell County

-PO 1208

-121 E. Main Street
+137 Highland Drive, Suite A

 Lebanon, VA 24266

 276-889-8000

 The files kept in these locations constitute the central archive and operating record for all permitted landfills within the Counties.
 New landfills, closure and post closure care documentation is kept at the Counties.
 Transfer station and recycling information is kept at the Authority.
 All correspondence to and all correspondence from DEQ is kept in the files of the appropriate entity.